mapbender/mapbender/UPGRADING.md

 separately from the main template.
 This allows to reuse the exact same settings form template for queued mode, where its markup is wrapped into a tab container with the queue status in a second tab, and the familiar non-queued mode.

-The outdated underscore.js version in Mapbender/CoreBundle/Resources/public/vendor has been removed.
-Custom Elements or Templates requiring underscore should use the version installed into web/components/underscore (which is provided by default by all included Templates).

 #### Client: Removal of MapQuery
 The mapquery component is still installed, but only used as a vehicle to deliver OpenLayers 2 assets.
 The actual MapQuery script is not loaded into any applications anymore.
 There is only [limited emulation shimming](https://github.com/mapbender/mapbender/blob/8df72bc31a4d09623c8447fa42197111bb4b277e/src/Mapbender/CoreBundle/Resources/public/mapbender.model.js#L7) to retain the look and feel of certain MapQuery data structures,